the-Jinxist/go-microservice-learn/project/README.md

 Day 4:
 - Tested our our broker service by accessing the service from our `test.page.gohtml`.
 Had to write HTML which wasn't something I liked smh
+- Created helper functions to write and read json, and also to send an error message
+- We created a MakeFile to run some commands easily, we also edited our dockerfile to take advantage of the binary built with the first command of the up_build Makefile command